In memory of Roderick Kidston

 January 18, 1961 to January 25, 2017

 Roderick Kidston fell in love with Astrology early in life.
 While well-versed in its use, he was not satisfied with the traditional focus on sun signs.
 Roderick sought to expand and augment astrological interpretations by examining the influence of asteroids and fixed stars.
 His interpretations of fixed star influences are published in his final work: The Magic of the Stars: How the Stars of Astrology Enrich Your Life.
 This work includes the results of his original research examining the influence of fixed stars on the lives of famous people.
-As a talented artist Roderick also embodied these ideas in the Magic of the Stars Oracle Cards.
-The Oracle cards are yet to be published but are presented here as a preview to assist others interested in exploring the fixed stars.

 His legacy will live on in the Astrological community and here are some links about him: